 Other areas of counselling I deal with

-Sessions can be face to face or via telephone and Zoom.
+Sessions can be face to face or via video platform and telephone.

 50-minute sessions for individuals is £65.